Posts - Bill - S 1442 Combating Trafficking in Transportation Act

 senate 04/10/2025 - 119th Congress

-We are working to enable funding for installing human trafficking awareness signs at rest stops and welcome centers along highways, aiming to increase public awareness and help combat trafficking.
-This legislation also strengthens collaboration between transportation agencies to better address this issue.
+We are working to enable funding for the installation of human trafficking awareness signs at highway rest stops to increase public knowledge and help prevent trafficking.
+This legislation also strengthens collaboration between federal and state transportation agencies to better combat human trafficking in transit areas.

 S 1442 - Combating Trafficking in Transportation Act